 To order lunch for your child, please download the Qkr APP and place the order.
 A complete list of canteen items is distributed at the beginning of each term and renewed if there are price changes.
-Parent helpers assist in the canteen and new helpers are extremely welcome.
 Our canteen is organised and looked after by our Canteen Supervisor.
+Canteen cannot operate without our dedicated parent volunteers.
+Extra help is always much appreciated.